 - Meanwhile, in a high-speed blender, prepare the cashew cream by blending the raw cashews with water until very smooth.

 - Open the lid once the pressure has released.
 Pour in the cashew cream and stir well.
-Add salt and pepper, to taste, and enjoy!
+Add salt and pepper to taste and enjoy.

 Stovetop instructions